 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

 COMMON BRAND NAME(S): Relpax

 HOW TO USE: Read the Patient Information Leaflet available from your pharmacist before you start using eletriptan and each time you get a refill.
-Ask your doctor or pharmacist if you have any questions.
+If you have any questions, ask your doctor or pharmacist.

 Additional Relpax Information

 Relpax - User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.